 Without question, the biggest difference in bathroom costs are:

-If you are looking to relocate a toilet, convert a bathtub to a shower, enlarge a shower, add a bathtub or second sink, or relocate a sink, there will be extensive plumbing involved.
+If you are looking to relocate a toilet, convert a bathtub into a shower, enlarge a shower, add a bathtub or second sink, or relocate a sink, there will be extensive plumbing involved.
+The same is true if you are adding a whirlpool bath.
 These things require a lot of work in the walls, under the floor/ground, and in the ceiling/roof spaces.
 The exact amount of work and cost to relocate plumbing cannot be determined until after the walls, floor, and ceilings are opened.
 In similar fashion, the same is true when removing walls.
 I do not know of anyone who can see through walls, floors, and ceilings to determine what needs to be done until after they are completely opened up.
 It is not like on TV or YouTube where they always seem to magically know this stuff!
 It is impossible – they do not know unless they built the house.

 Why Does Tile Impact the Costs to Remodel a Bathroom?

 Tile matters significantly.
 Size, shape, and pattern all changes the cost of labor and materials to install.
 Porcelain, ceramic, and stone tiles are not interchangeable.
 All have vastly different costs to install and big differences in durability and water absorption.
 A bigger wall tile takes longer to install.
 Why?
 It is not possible to stack large, heavier tiles on the wall before a reasonable drying time (they will sag).
 Using smaller, lighter tiles allows for more tiles installed per day.
 This also generally reduces labor and the cost of application materials.
 Larger tiles require more expensive application products.
+Selecting the correct tile grout is really important.
 Careful, a smaller, lighter tile may be terrible quality, have a short life, and absorb moisture.
 Let your Contractor point you in the right direction.